rangalo/springBootCloudTraining/README.md

-# app
+# Spring Cloud Application

-This is our main-app
+This is our main-app.
+Here we will do our main exercises.